-15.14.5 Properties of Map Instances
+23.1.4 Properties of Map Instances

-Map instances inherit properties from the Map prototype.
-After initialisation by the Map constructor, Map instances also have a [[MapData]] internal data property and a [[MapComparator]] internal data property.
+Map instances are ordinary objects that inherit properties from the Map prototype.
+Map instances also have a [[MapData]] internal data property and a [[MapComparator]] internal data property.

-15.14.6 Map Iterator Object Structure
+23.1.5 Map Iterator Object Structure

-A Map Iterator is an object, with the structure defined below, that represent a specific iteration over some specific Map instance object.
+A Map Iterator is an object, with the structure defined below, that represents a specific iteration over some specific Map instance object.
 There is not a named constructor for Map Iterator objects.
 Instead, map iterator objects are created by calling certain methods of Map instance objects.

-15.14.6.1 CreateMapIterator Abstract Operation
+23.1.5.1 CreateMapIterator Abstract Operation

 Several methods of Map objects return Iterator objects.
-The abstract operation CreateMapIterator with arguments map and kind is used to create and such iterator objects.
+The abstract operation CreateMapIterator with arguments map and kind is used to create such iterator objects.
 It performs the following steps:

-- 1 Let M be the result of calling ToObject(map). - 2.
-ReturnIfAbrupt(M). - If M does not have a [[MapData]] internal data property throw a TypeError exception.
-Let entries be the List that is the value of M's [[MapData]] internal data property.
-3 - 4 - Let itr be the result of ObjectCreate(%MapIteratorPrototype%, ([[Map]], [[MapNextIndex]], 5. [[MapIterationKind]])). - Set itr's [[Map]] internal data property to M. 6. - 7. - Set itr's [[MapNextIndex]] internal data property to 0.
-Set itr's [[MapIterationKind]] internal data property to kind.
-8. - Return itr.
-9.
+- Let M be the result of calling ToObject(map).
+1 - ReturnIfAbrupt(M).
+2. - 3.
+If M does not have a [[MapData]] internal data property throw a TypeError exception. - 4. - Let entries be the List that is the value of M's [MapData]] internal data property.
+Let entries be the result of ObjectCreate(%MapIteratorPrototype%, ([[Map]], [[MapNextIndex]], 5. [[MapIterationKind]])). - 6 - Set iterator's [[Map]] internal data property to M. Set iterator's [[MapNextIndex]] internal data property to 0.
+7. - Set iterator's [[MapIterationKind]] internal data property to kind.
+8. - 9.
+Return iterator.

-15.14.6.2 The Map Iterator Prototype
+23.1.5.2 The Map Iterator Prototype

 All Map Iterator Objects inherit properties from a common Map Iterator Prototype object.
 The [[Prototype]] internal data property of the Map Iterator Prototype is the %ObjectPrototype% intrinsic object.
-In addition, the Map Iterator Prototype as the following properties:
+In addition, the Map Iterator Prototype has the following properties:

-15.14.6.2.1 MapIterator.prototype.constructor
+23.1.5.2.1 MapIterator.prototype.constructor

-15.14.6.2.2 MapIterator.prototype.next()
+23.1.5.2.2 MapIterator.prototype.next()

-- 1 Let O be the this value. - 2.
-If Type(O) is not Object, throw a TypeError exception. - 3.
-If O does not have all of the internal properties of a Map Iterator Instance (15.14.7.1.2), throw a TypeError exception. - 4.
-Let m be the value of the [[Map]] internal data property of O. - Let index be the value of the [[MapNextIndex]] internal data property of O. 5. - Let itemKind be the value of the [[MapIterationKind]] internal data property of O. 6. - Assert: m has a [[MapData]] internal data property and m has been initialized so the value of [[MapData]] is 7. not undefined. - Let entries be the List that is the value of the [[MapData]] internal data property of m.
-8. - Repeat while index is less than the total number of element of entries.
-The number of elements must be 9. redetermined each time this method is evaluated. - Let e be the Record {[[key]], [[value]]} at 0-origined insertion position index of entries. - b.
-Set index to index+1; - Set the [[MapNextIndex]] internal data property of O to index. c. - d.
-If e.[[key]] is not empty, then
+- 1. Let O be the this value. - If Type(O) is not Object, throw a TypeError exception.
+2. - If O does not have all of the internal properties of a Map Iterator Instance (23.1.5.3), throw a TypeError 3. - exception.
+4 - Let m be the value of the [[Map]] internal data property of O. Let index be the value of the [[MapNextIndex]] internal data property of O. 5 - Let itemKind be the value of the [[MapIterationKind]] internal data property of O. 6.

-Commented [AWB10231]: TODO: need to decide what to use for a constructor for these sort of objects.
+Commented [AWB10184]: TODO: need to decide what to use for a constructor for these sort of objects.
 Probably we should try to consistently follow the "class model" wherever we can